ChrisCoastal/portfolio/README.md

 ## Contact

-I'm currently looking for new work and new projects to contribute to.
-If you think I would be a good fit, please reach out to me at hello@chriscoastal.com.
-I'd love to hear from you.
+I'm currently looking for new projects to work on, or an inspiring team to join for longer term.
+If you think we would be a good fit (or if you just want to say 'hey'), I'm happy to hear from you!

+ChrisCoastal: hello@chriscoastal.com 🌊

 Project Link: [https://github.com/ChrisCoastal/portfolio](https://github.com/ChrisCoastal/portfolio)